 Back to the blog

 The generative AI landscape is changing fast.
 In just the last year, Nudge Security has discovered over 1,000 unique new AI tools hitting the market, not to mention the MCPs and AI capabilities being added to virtually every other SaaS tool used by your workforce.
-Given this pervasiveness, it’s critical to think about the full SaaS ecosystem when evaluating solutions to help you discover workforce AI use and mitigate risks.
+Given how pervasive AI has become, it's critical to think about the full SaaS ecosystem when evaluating solutions to help you discover workforce AI use and mitigate risks.

-But with a growing AI security market and a maze of vendor claims, how do you separate real AI visibility and control from smoke and mirrors?
-Let’s cut through the noise and break down the most common AI discovery methods, so you can find the right fit for your organization.
+With a growing AI security market and a maze of vendor claims, how do you separate real AI visibility and control from empty promises?
+Let's break down the most common AI discovery methods so you can find the right fit for your organization.

-AI discovery is the process of identifying and cataloging all AI apps, accounts, integrations, user activities, and other dependencies that could expose your corporate data to third-party AI providers and beyond.
-An AI asset inventory includes AI apps that are procured and sanctioned by IT as well as “shadow AI”—the long tail of apps and embedded AI features that your employees experiment with and adopt without going through a formal approval process.
+Shadow AI discovery is the process of identifying and cataloging all AI apps, accounts, integrations, user activities, and other dependencies that could expose your corporate data to third-party AI providers and beyond.
+An AI asset inventory includes AI apps that are procured and sanctioned by IT as well as shadow AI, the long tail of apps and embedded AI features that your employees experiment with and adopt without going through a formal approval process.
+Effective shadow AI detection requires looking beyond a static list of known tools to surface apps that IT never approved and may never have heard of.

-Effective AI discovery can help you answer important questions like:
+Effective shadow AI discovery can help you answer questions like:

 • Who is using AI across my organization?